yale-cpsc-419-templates/pset-4-template/README.md

 ## Object-Relational Mappers
 For this assignment, you may use the [`SQLAlcehemy` ORM](https://www.sqlalchemy.org/) to aid you in your SQL queries.
 You are not required to do so, but as with the additional activites for 519 students, doing so may serve as valuable experience if you choose to use SQLAlchemy in your final project or other endeavors.

-Some useful materials are included in this template repository to tide you over until we cover it in class (which may be after the deadline for this assignment).

 ---
 ## Specific Endpoints